Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Derivation of GSA indices from PDP and ICE

+It is worth discussing the different rankings produced by the total Sobol' index $S_T$ and the proposed ICE-based importance metric $\mu_{I_{\mathrm{ice}}}$, as illustrated in this problem.
+The total Sobol' is a GSA index that assigns nearly identical importance to $x_2$ and $x_3$, reflecting the fact that the dominant contribution to the output variance arises from their interaction, which is fully attributed to both variables in the total-effect formulation.
+In contrast, $\mu_{I_{\mathrm{ice}}}$ is an averaged local index that ranks $x_2$ as more important than $x_3$, since it measures the mean conditional variability along ICE curves and therefore captures how strongly each variable influences the model response across different conditional settings.
+This example highlights that while $S_T$ quantifies variance contribution, $\mu_{I_{\mathrm{ice}}}$ characterizes conditional response behavior, leading to different but complementary importance rankings.

 Lastly, $\sigma_{\rho}$ is not a measure of GSA but a change in the trend of ICE curves with respect to the PDP.
 The fact that $\sigma_{\rho}=0$ for $x_{1}$ suggests that $x_{1}$ does not interact with other variables.
-Furthermore, the values of $\sigma_{\rho}=1$ for $x_{2}$ and $x_{3}$ indicates strong impact of interactions on the trend.
-As suggested by Fig.~\ref{fig:threevar_PDP} again, the correlations between ICE curves and PDP for $x_{2}$ are either -1 or 1.
-Although the finite correlations result from the calculation process and should theoretically be zero when correlating with a flat function, this nonetheless highlights a subtle shift in the trend.
-As for $x_{3}$, the sharp discontinuity is the reason why the standard deviation of the ICE correlation values is non-zero.
+Furthermore, the values of $\sigma_{\rho}$ are not calculated for $x_{2}$ and $x_{3}$ because it does not satisfy the criterion mentioned in Eq.~(\ref{eq:ICE_corr_criterion}).
+In particular, this signals a flat PDP and a very strong interaction.
+Indeed, as can be seen in Fig.~\ref{fig:threevar_PDP}, the PDPs for $x_2$ and $x_3$ are essentially flat, while the ICE curves indicate a significant change of trends.

 The two-way GSA results are presented in Table~\ref{tbl:result_3var_GSA_int}.
-It is noteworthy that all metrics (namely, two-way $I_{pdp}$, two-way $\bar{Sh}_{ij}$, and second-order {Sobol\textquotesingle} indices) successfully identify the interaction between $x_{2}$ and $x_{3}$. {It is an expected {behavior} as Second-order Sobol\textquotesingle~indices quantify how much the combined interaction of two input variables contributes to the total output variance, over and above the sum of their individual effects.} In the case of $\mu_{I,ice}$, this interaction information is incorporated into $\mu_{I,ice}$ and complements it.
-Specifically, $\mu_{I,ice}$ and its corresponding $\sigma_{I,ice}$ reflect the overall impact of the interaction, while $I_{pdp,ij}$ quantifies the influence of specific interactions.
+It is noteworthy that all metrics (namely, two-way $I_{pdp}$, two-way $\bar{Sh}_{ij}$, and second-order {Sobol'} indices) successfully identify the interaction between $x_{2}$ and $x_{3}$. {It is an expected {behavior} as Second-order Sobol'~indices quantify how much the combined interaction of two input variables contributes to the total output variance, over and above the sum of their individual effects.} In the case of $\mu_{I_{\mathrm{ice}}}$, this interaction information is incorporated into $\mu_{I_{\mathrm{ice}}}$ and complements it.
+Specifically, $\mu_{I_{\mathrm{ice}}}$ and its corresponding $\sigma_{I_{\mathrm{ice}}}$ reflect the overall impact of the interaction, while $I_{pdp,ij}$ quantifies the influence of specific interactions.